paulhibbitts/publishing-with-docsify-this/README.md

 ### Example Docsify-This Usage Scenarios

-* Quickly turn publicly available Markdown files (incl.
-Open Educational Resources) into Web pages
+* Display your Markdown files as standalone web pages, with no website setup or build process required
-* Share GitHub hosted Markdown files as Web pages, with an optional 'Edit this Page' link
+* Share existing GitHub-hosted Markdown files as standalone web pages, with an optional 'Edit this Page' link
-* Reuse Markdown software documentation in other contexts
+* Seamlessly embed constraint-free Markdown/HTML, which you have authored, into other platforms (e.g. LMS or CMS)
-* Seamlessly embed constraint-free Markdown/HTML content into an LMS
+* Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)

 ### Docsify-This Web Page Builder